Buyer Fit Snapshot

 | Main risk | Vague material claims, crowded artwork, missing packing details, or unclear freight terms can make a low unit price expensive after revisions. |

-Fast answer: Packaging Budget Selection for Decisions: Material, Print, Proofing, and Reorder Risk should be specified like a repeatable production item.
-The safest quote records material, print method, finish, artwork proof, packing count, and reorder notes in one written spec.
+Fast answer: Packaging Budget Selection for Decisions: Material, Print, Proofing, and Reorder Risk should be treated like a repeatable production item.
+The safest quote keeps material, print method, finish, artwork proof, packing count, and reorder notes in one written spec.

 Production checks before approval